-Figure 34: Installing boom line
+Figure 33: Installing boom line

 - 6. Install the wire rope from the boom winch to front of the luff block.
 Install the wire rope from the front of the machine toward the rear of the machine. - 7.
-Secure the line to the line terminator on the Luff block, as per Terminator instructions outlined in the Appendix.
+Secure the line to the line terminator on the Luff block, as per Terminator instructions outlined in Appendix A.

 NOTE: Do not clamp the loaded end of the wire rope and the tail end of the wire rope together.
-Refer to TERMINATOR instructions in the appendix of this manual.
+Refer to TERMINATOR instructions in Appendix A of this manual.